apache/nuttx/tools/README.txt

 nxstyle.c
 ---------

-  I am embarassed that this is here.
+  I am embarrassed that this is here.
 This program is a complete hack but, unfortunately, it has become so useful to me that I need to keep it here.